 Multi-family developments, such as townhomes, condominiums, and apartments, are required to provide at least one covered assigned space per unit.
 Additional unassigned spaces are also required because multi-family developments typically do not have private driveways for additional parking or public street frontage.
-The number of unassigned parking spaces required is different based on the type of covered assigned space provided, as shown in Table 6-1815.
+The number of unassigned parking spaces required is different based on the type of covered assigned space provided, as shown in Table 6-18.

 The Zoning Code also outlines parking requirements for single room occupancy facilities (SROs) and other special housing developments.
 Parking requirements for SROs are based on unit size.
 SROs with units of less than 200 square feet are required to provide 0.25 space per unit.
-SROs with units of 200 - 250 square feet are required to provide 1 space per unit.
+SROs with units of 200 - 250 square feet are required to provide 0.5 space per unit.
+SROs with units greater than 250 square feet are required to provide 1 space per unit.